phpDocumentor/phpDocumentor/CONTRIBUTING.md

    export PHPDOC_PROFILE="on"
    export XHGUI_PATH="/var/www/xhgui"
 ```
-5. /vagrant/bin/phpdoc.php run -d ../vendor/phpdocumentor
+5. On the guest machine if you run you can profile phpDocumentor using the docs of phpDocumentor /vagrant/bin/phpdoc.php run -d ../vendor/phpdocumentor
-6. Now browse to htp://profiling.phpdocumentor.local url and you should see profiling output.
+6. Now browse to http://profiling.phpdocumentor.local url and you should see profiling output.
 Goodluck!